 Born in Paris, Bourgeois studied mathematics and geometry at the Sorbonne.
 She studied at the Art Students League after she moved to New York in 1938, having married American art historian Robert Goldwater.
-Her experiences as a daughter, wife, and mother were important sources for her work.
+Her experiences as a daughter, wife, and mother of three sons were important sources for her work.
 Her life and her art were essentially one and the same.
 While she was reluctant to call herself a feminist artist, much of her work clearly spoke to women’s experiences.

 Bourgeois began as an engraver and painter.
 By the 1940s she turned her attention to sculptural work, for which she is now recognized as a 20th century leader.
 Her early sculpture was composed of groupings of abstract and organic shapes, often carved from wood.
 She would later call these works her “Personages” series, most likely influenced by her husband’s work in tribal art.
 Her works in 1946-1947 have domesticity as its subject matter.
 In 1946, she studied printmaking where she created her series: “He Disappeared into Complete Silence” 1946-1947.
 In these prints and in her “Femme Maison” (Woman House) paintings 1945-1947 she used architectural imagery to highlight the alienation of women.